This post may contain affiliate links. Please read my Terms of Service for details. As an Amazon Associate I earn from qualifying purchases.

 Insert a small kebab stick into the top of a berry to give you something to hold onto.
 Lift the leaves of the berry upwards and hold them out of the way.
 Use another stick to apply some melted chocolate up close to the leaves where it would be difficult to dip.
 [See video below for visual.]

 Dip the berry using a gentle twirling motion.
 Use a stick to scrape some excess chocolate from what will be the underside of the berry so that it will not pool.
 Set the berry on top of a cupcake and gently remove the inserted stick.
 Repeat with the remaining berries.

-Repeat the melting process with the reserved two ounces of chocolate and colour using the yellow powder food colour.
+Repeat the tempering and colouring process with the reserved two ounces of chocolate and yellow powder food colour.
 Pour the yellow chocolate into a small zip top bag and cut a very tiny hole into one corner.
 Squeeze the chocolate through the hole to drizzle the yellow chocolate on top of the berries.